THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 Or, more to the point, the foundation of a CRM is basically that it's a Rolodex in the digital realm.
 The difference being that CRM platforms are all about emphasising the “R” in CRM – ‘relationship’.

 A CRM should be your one source of truth - helping you find contacts who work for a company and any messages that have been sent throughout the sales or service relationship.
-They should enable a line of sight as to who on your team was in contact with them last, as well as what was discussed, so that everyone on your team is in the loop.
+A CRM should enable a line of sight as to who on your team was in contact with them last, as well as what was discussed, so that everyone on your team is in the loop.

 A good CRM should also enable your team to: